How To Play PS1 Games on Your Windows PC

 Just like PCSX2, DuckStation requires plug-ins and a BIOS in order to function, without these, good luck running the emulator.
 They are essential pieces of software to let the program up and running.
 Once you get them and set up the emulator, you won’t be required to re-do the processor configure the emulator once again as they’ll be saved into the BIOS directory.

-Here’s how the BIOS files should look like inside your folder :
+Here’s what the BIOS files should look like inside your folder :

 How Do I Check-Up Which BIOS I’m Using on DuckStation?

 With DuckStation, it’s easy to detect which BIOS you’re using.
-The emulator has two executables: The first one is a nogui-x64-ReleaseLTCG, and the other is qt-x64-ReleaseLTCG.
+The emulator has two frontends: The first one is a nogui-x64-ReleaseLTCG, and the other is qt-x64-ReleaseLTCG.
 Personally, I have seen no major difference between the nogui and qt release, except the different designs.
 It really depends on what you want to use.
-See below to check how they look like.
+See below to check what they look like.

 As you can see, the emulator is built to detect the BIOS that matches your game’s region.
 For example, let’s assume you wanted to run an import game, and you possess the Japanese BIOS, then DuckStation will do that for you.

 This is a nice feature, and it saves you the time of switching back and forth between the bios files each time you want to boot a game from a different region.

 How to Configure the Controller Using DuckStation?

 Just like any emulator out there, DuckStation allows you to use your controller, mouse/keyboard, or even a lightgun.
 To access the controller settings, simply head to Settings on the top as indicated above.
 Or, go to Settings＞Controller Settings as shown at the top of your left.